 - Front end vs. back end chart

-The Core Web Vitals widgets show how your browser performs according to Google's Core Web Vitals.
-The Core Web Vitals widgets include:
+The Core web vitals show how your browser performs according to Google's Core Web Vitals.
+These include:

 The User time on the site widget shows the time a user remains on the site.

 The Initial page load and route change chart shows the load time of a traditional URL change stemming from a load or reload of a URL.
 This chart appears with more detail about the page load timing process on the page load time page.

 The Throughput chart displays browser throughput as pages per minute (ppm).
 The value in the upper right of the chart is the average value for the selected time range.

 If you have enabled SPA monitoring enabled and the Summary page shows the SPA load time chart, the Throughput chart will also use SPA data.

 App server requests per minute (rpm) may show a different measurement than the browser page load timing's pages per minute (ppm).

 The Front end vs. back end chart links to the connect APM service application.
 For details on APM and tracing, see Language agents and distributed tracing.